moq-wg/moq-transport/draft-lcurley-warp.md

 ~~~

 We can further reduce the number of objects by combining frames that don't depend on each other.
-The only restriction is that frames can only reference frames earlier in the object, or within a dependency object.
+The only restriction is that frames can only reference frames earlier in the object.
 For example, non-reference frames can have their own object so they can be prioritized or dropped separate from reference frames.

 The same GoP structure can also be represented using six objects, although we've removed the ability to drop individual B-frames: